How to Break Your Lease and 4 Reasons Why You Shouldn’t

 You will either have to pay an early termination fee, find a replacement tenant, or cover the cost of the remainder of your lease agreement.
 If you can’t pay, your landlord may take you to small claims court or use a collection agency to recoup the rent.

-Breaking a lease is only problematic if not done correctly.
+Is it bad to break a lease?
+Well, realistically, breaking a lease is only problematic if not done correctly.
 As long as you arrange for a replacement tenant or pay the associated fees, you’ll be just fine.

 Recommend resources